-In our Must Do neighborhood series, we take a closer look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
+In our series of Must Do Things Around Greater Houston, we take a closer look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
 From must-see museums and vintage shops featuring local goods to top fine dining eateries and dingy dives dishing out with the best burger, take a trip through Houston with us, ‘hood by ‘hood.

 Named after pear trees abundant in the area in the 1890s, the third largest city in the Houston MSA is getting more enticing by the day.
 From the city’s best barbecue to an extraordinary temple, check out our five Pearland must dos.

 - Enjoy a traditional German feast at King’s Biergarten – You may do a double take as you drive by this castle looking structure off Broadway.
 But you really should loosen your lederhosen and step inside, because every day is a party at this traditional German biergarten.
 Feast on gravy-smothered jaegar schnitzel, a laundry list of scratchmade bratwurst, and a mammoth roasted pork shank fit for a king AND a queen – all while enjoy a couple liters of German bier, of course.
 You can even bring the kids along, as they’ll love the giant German pretzels, mini brats, and schnitzel fingers.
 And as if that’s not all cool enough, they even offer bottomless brunch.
 Click here for directions.